secretstartups/handbook/job-families/marketing/vice-president-of-product-marketing/index.html.md

 * Experience building trusted relationships with executive sponsors and end users.
 * Technical background or clear understanding of developer products; familiarity with Git, Continuous Integration, Containers, Kubernetes and Project Management software a plus.
 * Experience with enterprise Software-as-a-Service offerings a plus.
-Expereince supporting an Integrated GTM motions that includes sales, channel and services partners, stratgic alliances and technology eco-systems.
+* Experience supporting an Integrated GTM motions that includes sales, channel and services partners, strategic alliances and technology eco-systems.
 * Bachelor’s degree in computer science, marketing, business, or related area; MBA is a plus.
 * Proven track record in building, getting buy-in and executing marketing plans, and staying focused on “getting it done” in a fast-moving, technical environment.
 * Able to coordinate across many teams and perform in fast-moving startup environment.